ralfholly/approxion-kata-5-reversebits/README.md

 ## Measurements

-All values in this table are measured in microseconds.
+All values in this table are given in microseconds (µsec).

 |  Version           |  python[1]  |   c++[1]   |  python[2]  |  c++[2]  |  python[3]  |  c++[3]  |  python[4]  |  c++[4]  |
 |--------------------|-------------|------------|-------------|----------|-------------|----------|-------------|----------|